demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Alice-ScarletDevilMansion/README.md

   <br>
   <b>The Void</b>
   <br>
   Jumping puzzles can be found throughout the mansion.
-Falling in the pit will deal critical damage, then teleport the player to the farthest AI node.
-Falling in a second time will kill the player.
-Resets on new day.
+Falling in the void will mark the player for death, then teleport the player to the farthest AI node.
   <img src="https://i.imgur.com/LY7GBpy.png">

   <br>